 Here are three quick tips schools can think about when implementing STEAM education:

 - Create teams of teachers with different subject expertise to plan STEAM lessons

 - Adjust both student and teacher schedules to accommodate STEAM-based lesson plans, including time for planning, refinement, and reflection

 - Ensure staff and faculty receive professional development in STEAM practices, principles, and supports

-No matter how you choose to implement STEAM education programs in your school community, keep its core components in mind:
+No matter how a school chooses to implement STEAM education programs in its community, it’s important to keep some core components in mind:

 - Intentionally connect standards, assessments, and lessons that integrate science, technology, engineering, math, and the arts

 - Include two or more standards from science, technology, engineering, math, and the arts in your lesson plans and assessments

 - Put inquiry, collaboration, and process-based learning at the heart of your curriculum

 - Leverage the integrity of the arts to create an authentic and meaningful learning environment